Are you neglecting your skin during lockdown?

 Steaming is an essential part of the facial because it softens and relaxes the pores —hence the deep cleanse effect your skin gets from a professional treatment.

-Step 3 is your 10 minute steam session.
+Step 3 is your 10-minute steam session.
 UNLESS your skin is sensitive, you suffer from rosacea or have broken capillaries.
-Then just steam for 4-5 minutes keeping an eye on your skins redness.
+Then just steam for 4-5 minutes keeping an eye on the redness of your skin.

 boil the kettle